 On 4 August 1914, England declared war on Germany.
 Two weeks later, Clem Cordner enlisted.
 Alan was named in the Collingwood backline for the following Saturday to play South Melbourne at Victoria Park.

 Leading into the weekend, Alan had other things on his mind.
 The day before the match he had a medical examination at Victoria Barracks.
-Reporting back to the barracks on Saturday morning, Alan completed his enlistment papers and he took the oath.
+Reporting back to the barracks on Saturday morning, Alan completed his enlistment papers, and he took the oath.
 As he did, he became the first VFL player to enlist.
 Alan then went to Victoria Park in Collingwood for the match.
 The Magpies had an ordinary day on their home ground and went down by four goals.
 The final bell marked the end of the game and the end of Alan’s time with the Magpies.
 He was expected in camp at Broadmeadows.
-Collingwood didn’t make the finals in 1914 but at half-time in the semi-final match between Geelong and South Melbourne on 5 September, gold watches were presented to Alan and another enlisted Collingwood player William Matheson by Collingwood president Jim Sharpe.
+Collingwood didn’t make the finals in 1914 but at half-time in the semi-final match between Geelong and South Melbourne on 5 September, Collingwood president Jim Sharpe presented gold watches to Alan and another enlisted Collingwood player William Matheson.

 On 17 October 1914, Joseph with the men of the 6th Battalion marched to Port Melbourne (below) to board the HMAT A20 Hororata bound for Egypt via Albany, Western Australia.

-They began a push from the beach toward the enemy but found the terrain hilly with thick undergrowth.
+They began a push from the beach toward the enemy, but found the terrain hilly with thick undergrowth.
 Sergeant Norman Tutton saw Alan “charging over the hills some two miles inland”.
 With the chaos, it wasn’t long before the battalion was split up.
 Lieutenant Clarence Taylor of 6th Battalion realised half of his company were missing about 11:00am.
-Alan was with a small group separated from the battalion including Walter Ivory of Brunswick and Matthew Wasley from Ballarat.
+Alan was with a small group separated from the battalion, including Walter Ivory of Brunswick and Matthew Wasley from Ballarat.
 They came upon another battalion and soon found themselves under enemy attack.
 Alan and Walter were together when Alan was hit.
-Walter was sure Alan was dead although he couldn’t find a wound.
-Matthew was also dead as where the other men from the 6th Battalion.
+Walter was sure Alan was dead, although he couldn’t find a wound.
+Matthew was also dead as were the other men from the 6th Battalion.
 Walter was the only survivor.

 On 11 October 1915, Base Records replied there was no further information, however, they would send a cable to Egypt to see if more could be revealed.
 Isaiah wrote the following letter on 12 October 1915.
 He was desperate for information.